by Emma Heptonstall

-Have you noticed that smart, sassy entrepreneurial woman like you, seem to have everything?
-A great career, fab friends, well adjusted kids if they have them; oh, and they seem to have managed their divorce pretty well too.
+Have you noticed that a smart, sassy entrepreneurial woman like you, seems to have everything?
+A great career, fab friends, well-adjusted kids if they have them; oh, and they seem to have managed their divorce pretty well too.

 So how is it that some women manage all that; and some, well some women just go to pieces?

 1. They have a plan

 You have a business plan, right?

 It’s either up on your wall in your office, on a spreadsheet on your computer, in your Leonie Dawson workbook, or scribbled in the back of your journal.
 It doesn’t really matter where you keep it, but you have one.
 You know what your vision is for your business.
 You know what you want to achieve in terms of turnover, growth in sales, and market share.
 You planned it all out and now you working on your plan.

 Smart successful women also have a plan when they are separating and divorcing.
 You see, they recognize that divorce is just a process.
 Like any business deal, it has a beginning, a middle, and an end.
 Some are more straightforward than others.
 Sometimes the negotiations are tough.
 Sometimes they bring up emotions, but these emotions are dealt with away from the negotiating table.
 And so it is with a great divorce.